bengl/pitesti/README.md

 of testing.
 Default is `true`.
 * `timeout`: Milliseconds after which to fail the test if it hasn't passed yet.
 Default is 5000.
 See "Timeouts" below.
+* `contextSeparator`: String used to separate context names from test names.
+  Default is `' '`.
 * `done`: a callback function that will take in an exit code.
 Default is `process.exit`.